opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 }
 ```

-After all things are ready, fill the input form in the shrink index page, speficy a name, primary shard count and replica count for the new shrunken index, you can also secify new aliases or select existing aliases to attach them to the new shrunken index.
+After everything is ready, fill out the input form in the shrink index page, specify a name, the primary shard count, and the replica count for the new shrunken index.
+You can also specify new aliases or select existing aliases to attach to the new shrunken index.

 ![Image: Shrink-configure]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/shrink-configure.jpg){:.img-fluid }

-All the settings you specified above will also be shown in the json editor contained in the `Advanced settings` part, you can specify more index settings for the new shrunken index in the json editor, for example, set both `index.routing.allocation.require._name` and `index.blocks.write` to `null`, this will clear the allocation requirement and the index write block copied from the source index.
+All of the settings specified above will also be shown in the json editor under the `Advanced settings` section.
+You can also specify additional index settings for the new shrunken index in the json editor.
+For example, set both `index.routing.allocation.require._name` and `index.blocks.write` to `null`.
+This will clear the allocation requirement and the index write block is copied from the source index.

 ![Image: Shrink-advanced-settings]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/shrink-advanced-settings.jpg){:.img-fluid }

-As the settings for the new shrunken index are specified, click the `Shrink` button then the shrink operation will be triggered:
+Now that the settings for the new shrunken index are specified, click the `Shrink` button.
+The shrink operation will be triggered:

 ![Image: Shrink-started]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/shrink-started.jpg){:.img-fluid }

-you can see a toast showing the shrink operation started successfully, after minutes or even hours, when the shrink operation is completed, a new toast will be shown says that the source index has been successfully shrunken.
+You will see a notification showing the shrink operation has started successfully.
+After the shrink operation is completed (this can be anywhere from minutes to hours), a new notification will be shown saying that the source index has been successfully shrunken.

 ![Image: Shrink-completed]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/shrink-completed.jpg){:.img-fluid }

-### 7. Open and close index operation
+### Open and close index operation

 You can selecet multiple indices except the backing indices of a data stream to open or close.